biigle/module/README.md

 In addition to the code of the [tutorials](https://biigle.de/manual#developer-tutorials) this repository already contains the configuration for [Laravel Mix](https://laravel.com/docs/9.x/mix) as build system.
 To install the build system, run and then run `npm install`.
 Now you can use the following commands:

-- `npm run dev`: Builds and publishes the assets once.
+- `npm run dev`: Starts the development server supporting hot module replacement.
-- `npm run prod`: Builds, minifies and publishes the assets once.
+- `npm run build`: Builds, minifies and publishes the assets once.
 Always do this before you commit new code.
-- `npm run watch`: Continuously builds and publishes the assets whenever an asset file is changed.
 - `npm run lint`: Run static analysis to check for errors.

 ## Installation